CodePushGo/website/src/content/blog/en/capacitor-ota-updates-debugging-issues.md

 ### Update and Rollback Errors

 About 20% of updates fail during deployment [\[1\]](https://capgo.app/).
-To tackle this, **Capgo's one-click rollback feature** allows developers to swiftly revert to a stable version, minimizing downtime and user frustration [\[1\]](https://capgo.app/).
+To tackle this, **CodePushGo's one-click rollback feature** allows developers to swiftly revert to a stable version, minimizing downtime and user frustration [\[1\]](https://capgo.app/).

 ### Partial Update Problems

 Updates can fail partially due to interrupted downloads or missing files [\[1\]](https://capgo.app/).
 This can lead to broken functionality.
-Capgo addresses this with **smart differential updates**, which focus on downloading only the changed portions of the app.
+CodePushGo addresses this with **smart differential updates**, which focus on downloading only the changed portions of the app.

 > "Smart differential updates: Only download what's changed, saving bandwidth and time" [\[1\]](https://capgo.app/)

 ### App Store Compliance

 Following platform rules for OTA updates is critical.
-Capgo ensures compliance by using **end-to-end encryption**, guaranteeing that:
+CodePushGo ensures compliance by using **end-to-end encryption**, guaranteeing that:

 > "only users can decrypt updates" [\[1\]](https://capgo.app/)

-Capgo's monitoring tools also show that up to 95% of active users switch to the latest version within 24 hours [\[1\]](https://capgo.app/).
+CodePushGo's monitoring tools also show that up to 95% of active users switch to the latest version within 24 hours [\[1\]](https://capgo.app/).
 These stats highlight the importance of precise error tracking and a robust [update process](https://capgo.app/docs/plugin/cloud-mode/manual-update/).

 ## Finding and Fixing Update Issues